Foo Fighters: Wasting Light (2010–2012)

 In August 2010, the band began recording their seventh studio album with producer Butch Vig, who had previously produced the two new tracks for the band's Greatest Hits album.
 The album was recorded in Dave Grohl's garage using only analog equipment.
 The album won five Grammys and was nominated for six.
 The recording was analog to tape and used no computers, not even to mix or master.
 Vig said in an interview with MTV that the album was entirely analog until post-mastering.
-Pat Smear was present in many photos posted by Grohl on Twitter and a press release in December confirmed Smear played on every track on the album and was considered a core member of the band once again.
+Pat Smear was present in many photos posted by Grohl on Twitter, and a press release in December confirmed Smear played on every track on the album and was considered an official member of the band once again.

 The first single from Wasting Light, "Rope", was released to radio in February 2011.
-On April 16, 2011, Foo Fighters released an album of covers, Medium Rare, as a limited-edition vinyl for Record Store Day.
+On April 16, 2011, the Foo Fighters released an album of covers, Medium Rare, as a limited-edition vinyl for Record Store Day.
 The promotion for the album was highly praised for its originality.
 Wasting Light debuted at number one on the Billboard 200 chart, becoming the band's first album to do so.
 Other singles for the album included "Walk", "Arlandria", "These Days", and "Bridge Burning".

-Alongside Wasting Light's release, Foo Fighters released a rockumentary, directed by Academy Award-winner James Moll.
+Alongside Wasting Light's release, the Foo Fighters released a rockumentary, directed by Academy Award-winner James Moll.
 The film, titled Back and Forth, chronicles the band's career.
 Then current and past members, and producer Butch Vig, tell the story of the band through interviews.
 After debuting on March 15, 2011, at the SXSW festival in Austin, Texas, it was released on DVD three months later.